Property taxes in Marbella and Spain

 - Not using a professional lawyer.
 In Spain, the figure of the lawyer in a transaction is crucial in the purchase process.
 His responsibilities are to make the full legal and urbanistic due diligence before the payments.
 As well as the Preparation of all contracts for the purchase, and a very extensive after-sale, including control of the taxes to be paid on a yearly basis as a new owner.

 - Not investigating in advance all the taxes you must pay as the future owner of the property.

 - And, of course, not using the right real estate agent for your purchase!
 At Drumelia Real Estate, we provide a highly dedicated service to our clients with 20+ years of experience.
 It's never been easier to get in touch!

 Do I pay tax when buying a property in Spain?

 Yes, when buying any property in Spain, you are obliged by law to pay certain taxes and costs to fulfil the purchase.
-Not paying the taxes can cause severe problems and sanctions by the tax office, so please read this blog carefully to obtain all the necessary information about taxes to pay when buying a property in Marbella.
-Depending on where in Spain you want to make the purchase, the taxes can vary.
+Not paying the taxes can cause severe problems and sanctions by the tax office, so please keep reading carefully to obtain all you need to know about taxes to pay when buying a property in Marbella.
+Depending on where in Spain you want to make the purchase, taxes can vary.